Irregular triads in 3-uniform hypergraphs

 One tool we will use in the proof of Proposition \ref{prop:wsbinary} is the following set of conditions that are equivalent to having zero and binary $\vdisc_3$-error, respectively.

-\begin{proposition} Suppose $\calH$ is a hereditary $3$-graph property. \begin{enumerate}[label=\normalfont(\arabic*)] \item $\calH$ admits zero $\vdisc_3$-error if and only if $\calH$ is close to a $\WNIP$ property and admits zero $\disc_{2,3}$-error. \item $\calH$ admits binary $\vdisc_3$-error if and only if $\calH$ is close to a $\WNIP$ property and admits binary $\disc_{2,3}$-error. \end{enumerate} \end{proposition}
+\begin{proposition} Suppose $\calH$ is a hereditary $3$-graph property. \begin{enumerate}[label=\normalfont(\arabic*)] \item $\calH$ admits zero $\vdisc_3$-error if and only if $\calH$ is close to a $\SNIP$ property and admits zero $\disc_{2,3}$-error. \item $\calH$ admits binary $\vdisc_3$-error if and only if $\calH$ is close to a $\SNIP$ property and admits binary $\disc_{2,3}$-error. \end{enumerate} \end{proposition}

-The proof of Proposition \ref{prop:wnipreduction} uses Theorem \ref{thm:vdischom} alongside some standard techniques from extremal combinatorics.
+The proof of Proposition \ref{prop:wnipreduction} (which begins on page \pageref{proof:wnipreduction}) uses Theorem \ref{thm:vdischom} alongside some standard techniques from extremal combinatorics.
 To prove Proposition \ref{prop:wsbinary}, we use Proposition \ref{prop:wnipreduction}, and ideas from the proof of the stable graph regularity lemma of \cite{Malliaris.2014}, as well as the strong graph regularity lemma (see e.g. \cite{Rodl.2007, Lovasz.2007, Alon.2000}).
 We believe this argument provides useful techniques for showing that a given hereditary 3-graph property admits binary error.

 Note that the combination of Proposition \ref{prop:wnipreduction} and Theorem \ref{thm:vdischom} immediately implies that any property admitting zero or binary $\vdisc_3$-error is also $\vdisc_3$-homogeneous.